Saturday 18 November, 2017

 Doors open at 7.30 pm, music from 8.00 pm sharp.

-Please note – The Old Church bar is CASH ONLY.
-Sorry.
+Please note – The Old Church bar is cash only.